SportHouse scores Shoreline Soccer Club - NewsBreak

 SportHouse scores Shoreline Soccer Club

-That vision continued Tuesday, as business partners Gary and Kristi Hogeboom, Jake and Kelsey Hogeboom, along with Jamie Hogeboom and Tay Lewis, purchased Shoreline Soccer Club, 6875 Norton Pines Dr. in Norton Shores.
+That vision continued Tuesday as business partners Gary and Kristi Hogeboom, Jake and Kelsey Hogeboom, along with Jamie Hogeboom and Tay Lewis, purchased Shoreline Soccer Club, 6875 Norton Pines Drive in Norton Shores.

 Comments / 0